-Ninoy Aquino Day commemorates the life and death of Senator Benigno “Ninoy” Aquino Jr. Aquino, along with his wife Corazon, are attributed as leading lights in modern Philippine democracy.
+Ninoy Aquino Day is held every 21 August to commemorate the life and death of Senator Benigno “Ninoy” Aquino Jr. Senator Aquino, along with his wife Corazon, are attributed as leading lights in modern Philippine democracy.

 To challenge Marcos in the 1984 elections, Aquino decided to return to the Philippines in August 1983, knowing it could lead to his death.
 On the 21st of the month, he landed in Manila International Airport where he was assassinated, many believe, under the orders of Marcos.
 It was this event that led to the eventual downfall of Marcos and the presidency of Aquino’s wife, Corazon.

 The inaugural Ninoy Aquino Day was celebrated in 2004 after the then President Gloria Macapagal-Arroyo declared it as a day to commemorate his death anniversary.
 The holiday was also part of her “holiday economics” program to boost tourism in the Philippines.